PHINet/PHINet/README.md

 PHINet is a Health-IoT testbed for the future Named Data Networking Internet architecture.

-This project is described in a paper submitted to the IEEE Mobile Services conference.
+This project is described in a paper accepted by the IEEE Mobile Services conference (link will be provided soon).

 ## Abstract of Work